yrahul05/terraform-google-subnet/README.md

 ## Examples
 For detailed examples on how to use this module, please refer to the [Examples](https://github.com/yrahul05/terraform-google-subnet/tree/master/example) directory within this repository.

-## Author
-Your Name Replace **MIT** and **Rahul** with the appropriate license and your information.
-Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

-## License
-This project is licensed under the **MIT** License - see the [LICENSE](https://github.com/yrahul05/terraform-google-subnet/blob/master/LICENSE) file for details.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements